ZhouQianang/ResFlow/README.md

 Note: the first bin is not used, as 16bins correspond to 15 time intervals.

 ## Training
-1. Traing the LTR part.
+1. Training the LTR part.
 The LTR stage is similar to TMA, but differs in the voxel bin setting (15 for TMA vs. 16 in our method)
-2. Traing the HTR part.
+2. Training the HTR part.
 Starting from the pretrained LTR model, run the HTR training useing:
 ```
 bash scripts/train.sh
 ```